 - Gaining unauthorized access of developer keys and credentials through social engineering of developers.

-How To Keep Yourself Safe While Using A Third Party Mobile App
+How To Keep Yourself Safe While Using Third Party Apps

 Although all these incidents make mobile security a critical affair, one can overcome these challenges by: